Operations Admin Manager

 MailChimp optimizes for a modern first impression

-“We actually built a visitor registration app in house, but couldn’t commit the resources needed to maintain or update it,” said Sharon Teng, MailChimp’s Operations Admin Manager.
+Growth always comes with challenges and in their Atlanta-based headquarters the traditional sign-in sheet just wasn’t cutting it—but the alternatives at the time were pretty slim.
+“We actually built a visitor registration app in-house, but couldn’t commit the resources needed to maintain or update it,” said Sharon Teng, MailChimp’s Operations Admin Manager.
 “Eventually, we decided we needed a solution that would reliably meet our needs.
 That’s when we found Envoy—and we’ve been happy ever since.”

-High emphasis on security makes pre‑registration crucial
+High emphasis on security makes registration crucial

 Don’t let their quirky brand fool you—MailChimp is serious about security.
 They’ve invested heavily in protecting their data centers, preventing data loss and corruption, and privacy.
 That security extends to their offices, where Envoy’s SOC 2 certificate and registration feature is part of their protective layer.